What Is Remittance Advice? With Benefits And Examples [2026]

 -

 - Paper: If paying by cheque, send a printed remittance advice slip along with the cheque to notify the supplier.
+This acts as a physical remittance notice.

 - Electronic: For online payments, email the remittance advice with payment details like invoice number and amount.
+Electronic delivery reflects the modern payment advice, meaning that communication is digital and instant.

 Electronic vs. Paper Remittance Advice: Which Is Best?